composablehorizons/compose-icons/icons-material-symbols-rounded-cmp/README.md

-# Material Symbols rounded icons for Compose Multiplatform
+# Material Symbols Rounded icons for Compose Multiplatform

-A Compose Multiplatform icon library with all available Material Symbols rounded icons.
+A Compose Multiplatform icon library with all available Material Symbols Rounded icons.

 ## Installation